Apocalypse (character): House of M

+Messiah War

 In a future timeline seen in the 2009 storyline "Messiah War", a greatly weakened Apocalypse is attacked by Stryfe and Bishop, but he survives the attack.
 Afterward, Apocalypse contacts Archangel in the future and begs him to kill him.
 Archangel refuses and instead hands over some of his techno organic wing blades to him, telling Apocalypse he no longer holds any control over him.
 Coming into contact with the blades rejuvenates Apocalypse and he offers to join forces with Archangel to kill Stryfe who is on the verge of killing X-Force, Cable, Bishop, as well as Hope Summers.
 Archangel takes Apocalypse to a Celestial ship, where Apocalypse is then fully restored and wants to avenge what Stryfe did to him.
 Just as Stryfe is on the verge of taking Hope for himself, Apocalypse and Archangel confront and defeat Stryfe.
 Apocalypse releases Hope into Cable's care, but says that he will return for her eventually.
 Apocalypse then drags Stryfe away, intending to use him as a new host body.
 Stryfe manages to escape and travels back in time to the present.